waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ```
 ### Initial Overpass Database:

+### Limited Area Database with FULL HISTORY (attic) Is Not Supported:

+**Using Full History extracts to initial overpass database is not supported and discouraged we do not use --attic option here**

 OverpassAPI provides two scripts to initial the database found in "/usr/local/bin" directory .
 The first is the "download_clone.sh" script which is for cloning **whole planet** database from
 a live overpass server.
 This script can not be used for a limited area or region.